dizhengao/plant-growth-chamber/Code/Documentation/PyDrive.md

 6. Click ‘Create’.
 7. Click ‘Download JSON’ on the right side of Client ID to download client_secret_<really long ID>.json.
 8. The downloaded file has all authentication information of your application.
 Rename the file to “client_secrets.json” and place it in your working directory.
-9. Create quickstart.py file and copy and paste the following code.
+9. Create a quickstart.py file and copy and paste the following code.

 ```python
 from pydrive.auth import GoogleAuth